sjentsch/lsjDocs/Ch12/Ch12_Regression_04.rst

    the predictor variables (plus an additional column containing all ones; strictly **X** is a matrix of the regressors, but I have not discussed the distinction yet), and *y* is a vector containing the outcome variable.
-For everyone else, thit is not exactly helpful and can be downright scary.
+For everyone else, this is not exactly helpful and can be downright scary.
 However, since quite a few things in linear regression can be written in linear algebra terms, you will see a bunch of footnotes like this one in this chapter.